 Food insecurity can have dire health consequences on seniors.
 The likelihood of developing diabetes, high blood pressure, asthma and even depression increase when healthy and nutritious food isn’t regularly available.

-The Commodity Supplemental Food Program – Nutrition for Seniors (CSFP) provides a solution to hunger for seniors in need.
+Our Nutrition for Seniors Program – Commodity Supplemental Food Program (CSFP) provides a solution to hunger for seniors in need.

 Wholesome, shelf-stable foods like fruits, vegetables, cereal, meat and dairy items are made available by USDA.
 Volunteers pack the monthly menu of items into boxes which are distributed to nearly 30 sites throughout NE Minnesota.